-Earwigs, with their intimidating pincers and nocturnal habits, can be an unsettling presence in your home or garden.
-While they are generally harmless to humans, an infestation can lead to damaged plants and a general sense of unease.
-This guide will walk you through the steps to effectively eliminate earwig infestations and prevent their return.
+Earwigs, with their intimidating pincers (their prominent appendages) and nocturnal habits, can be an unsettling presence in your home or garden.
+While they are generally harmless to humans and rarely pose any real danger, an infestation can lead to damaged plants and a general sense of unease.
+This guide will walk you through the steps to effectively eliminate earwig infestations (including European earwigs) and prevent their return—using an integrated program that works in many situations.

 Understanding Earwigs